gitter-badger/dramatic-turtle/README.md

 #### Run the docker image

-To run the docker image you can simply invoke the Makefile routine "docker-run-image" (make docker-run).
+To run the docker image you can simply invoke the Makefile routine "docker-run-image" (make docker-run-image).